 The slow: Cosy bar with good cocktails and reasonably delicious wines (which is rather difficult in Bali).
 Beautiful gallery with Balinese art.

 Ok.
-Unfortunately, I have to tell you that the Balinese cuisine couldn’t pick me up in the long run, even though I really tried a lot.
-So I rejected my own principle of not trying foreign restautants and was really positively surprised.
+I have to tell you that at first the Balinese cuisine couldn’t pick me up in the long run, although I tried a lot.
+After a long search, however, I was able to experience an authentic food experience here and there.
+Nevertheless, I rejected my own principle of not trying foreign restautants and was really positively surprised.

 Warung Dandelion: Balinese cuisine at a really high level.
 Open restaurant with garden where rabbits and other pets roam freely.
 Delicious, balanced cuisine.